-When it comes to medical devices, there are a number of items for which the manufacturer is responsible.
+When it comes to medical devices, there are many items for which the manufacturer is responsible.
 With a recall, the manufacturer is responsible for all foreseeable risks when a product is found to be dangerous or defective.
 This is especially important for victims of the Stryker hip replacement products, because the devices saw such high early failure rates, yet were still approved for sale through the Food & Drug Administration’s 510(K) medical device approval process.
-Although this process is intended to facilitate the release of products similar to existing devices on the market, it does not require premarket testing.
+Although this process is intended to facilitate the release of products like existing devices on the market, it does not require premarket testing.
 As a victim, you should not have to suffer due to this loophole.

 To get what you need after an injury related to a Stryker hip implant, call on Cunningham & Mears today.
-Set up your free initial consultation by contacting us online or by calling 405-232-1212.
+Set up your free initial consultation by contacting us or by calling 405-212-9234.
 We’re happy to meet with you to discuss your case and outline your legal options.